-If you have any questions with regards to your studies and your navigating your migration status in Sweden, please feel free to contact the migration coordinator at Lund University via migration [at] er [dot] lu [dot] se ().
+If you have any questions with regards to your studies and your navigating your migration status in Sweden, please feel free to contact the migration coordinator at Lund University through email migration [at] er [dot] lu [dot] se

 If, in light of the outbreak of the coronavirus, you have any questions related to your residence permit application and/or current Swedish migration laws/legal practice, please contact the Migration Agency.

-The Migration Agency has, in light of the corona pandemic, introduced new rules with regards to residence permit for studies eligibility making it easier for students to be approved.
+The Migration Agency has, in light of the corona pandemic, introduced new rules with regards to residence permit for studies eligibility making it easier for students.
 The Migration Agency will now be able to grant a residence permit if the studies predominantly, meaning more than 50%, will be conducted on-campus (as opposed to online) during the permit period, even though there are parts or elements of remote studies in the study plan.

 If your current permit for studies is about to expire, but you haven’t yet graduated, you will need to apply for an extension of your existing permit.
 In order to stay in Sweden whilst the Migration Agency processes your application, you will need to submit your application before your then current permit expires.
 We recommend that you read through the list of required documentation thoroughly before applying, to ensure that you meet the requirements; especially with regards to the full-time study requirement.

 Leaving Sweden (for a longer period of time) might negatively impact your residence permit eligibility, if you’re here on a residence permit for studies.
-According to Migration Agency rules, international students must meet several requirements, such as actively studying full-time within the country.
-Any deviation from this might mean that the Migration Agency decides to revoke your permit.
+According to Migration Agency rules, international students must meet several requirements, such as actively studying full-time and studying predominantly (more than 50%) on-campus in Sweden.
+Any deviation from this might mean that the Migration Agency rejects an extension application of your permit later on.
 If you have any questions regarding this, please contact the Migration Agency directly.

-On March 17, 2020, Sweden introduced a travel ban as a result of the ongoing spread of the coronavirus.
-The travel ban entered into effect on March 19 and has been extended several times; it is currently extended until October 31, 2020.
+On 17 March 2020 Sweden introduced a travel ban as a result of the ongoing spread of the coronavirus.
+The travel ban entered into effect two days later and has been extended several times; it is currently extended until 31 March 2021.
 Persons who have a residence permit or right of residence in Sweden are however exempted from the ban.

-On July 15, 2020, the Migration Agency updated their FAQ for students with questions and answers related to resident permit issues during the coronavirus pandemic.
+The Migration Agency has updated their FAQ for students with questions and answers related to resident permit issues during the coronavirus pandemic.
 Please check if you can find the answer to your question there.

 Contact the LU Migration Coordinator